dumux/dumux/examples/freeflowchannel/README.md

 ## Compile-time settings (`properties.hh`)

-In this file, the type tag used for this simulation is defined, for which we then specialize properties (compile time options) to the needs of the desired setup.
+In this file, the type tag used for this simulation (`TTag::ChannelExample`) is defined, for which we then specialize properties (compile time options) to the needs of the desired setup.